gandpablo/gandpablo/README.md

 ### Data Science Student | AI Enthusiast

-I'm a second-year Data Science student at the Polytechnic University of Valencia (UPV) with a strong foundation in Python, SQL, machine learning, and neural networks.
-I’m passionate about analyzing large-scale data and leveraging data science to solve real-world problems.
-Currently, I am involved in both individual and group projects focused on artificial intelligence, machine learning, and algorithmic trading, including applications for stock market analysis.
+I'm a third-year Data Science student at the Polytechnic University of Valencia (UPV) with a strong foundation in Python, SQL, machine learning, neural networks and API's, passionate about the mathematics behind the AI and using data to solve real-world problems.
+I truly enjoy developing projects related to programming and data science, both personal projects and collaborative work within the teams I am part of.

-In addition, I'm a member of the **Sigma Data Club** and the **Investment Club** at UPV
+In addition, I'm a member of the [**Sigma Data Club**](https://www.linkedin.com/company/sigma-data-club-upv/posts/?feedView=all) and the [**Investment Club**](https://www.linkedin.com/company/upv-investment-club/posts/?feedView=all) at UPV
 ---

 ## 💻 Skills & Technologies

-- **Languages:** Python, SQL and R
+- **Languages:** Python, SQL, R, Matlab
-- **Data Science & AI:** Machine Learning (TensorFlow, Scikit-learn, XGBoost), neural networks, data analysis
+- **Data Science & AI:** Machine Learning (Scikit-learn, XGBoost), neural networks (Tensorflow & Pytorch), data analysis
-- **Data Tools:** Web scraping, database management, data visualization (Streamlit)
+- **Data Tools:** Web scraping, database management, data visualization, API building
 - **Collaborative:** Git and GitHub
-- **Currently Learning:** C++
+- **Currently Learning:** C++ and AWS

 <p align="left">
   <!-- Python -->